 Instead, it’s the philosophies that surround their decisions, and in particular, the final 25 minutes that make the film.
 The fact that the entirety of the shimmer is a refraction, with species mutating and siphoning traits from one another is Darwinian.
 That is, the organisms within the shimmer are conducting natural selection on speed.

 The fact that anyone who goes into the shimmer knows they’re going into a suicide mission, as teams have been going in for three years with no one returning, is abject Nietzschean Nihilism.
 This mood is doubled upon itself by the diffused camera effect, as though there is a color-hazed shimmer within the lens, and is juxtaposed by the grey-muted landscape of barren swamp.

-But as I said, it’s the final 25 minutes that makes the film.
+Nevertheless, the final 25 minutes are what solidifies the film.
 As the team pushes closer-and-closer to the lighthouse, Garland creates a philosophical rendering of Plato’s Ideal Forms.
 Surrounding this philosophical endgame are amazing performances from the cast, from Thompson’s subtle and quiet Josie, to Rodriguez’s shattered Anya, and Novotny’s balanced Cass.
-In fact, I would say that Portman probably had the “weakest” portrayal of the cast, while Isaac seems to always make the most of the least (Kane is a man of few words with a random, but effective, Southeastern drawl), and Leigh is a no-emotion tunnel vision heat sinking missile bad ass.
+In fact, I would say that Portman probably had the “weakest” portrayal of the cast, while Isaac seems to always make the most of the least (Kane is a man of few words with a random, but effective, Southeastern drawl), and Leigh is a no-emotion tunnel vision heat sinking missile of a bad ass.